-ART BECAME THE OXYGEN: A GUIDE TO ARTISTIC RESPONSE
+ART BECAME THE OXYGEN: AN ARTISTIC RESPONSE GUIDE

 A Guide for Artists, Emergency Management Agencies, Funders, Policy-Makers,